ALANVF/Star-lang-specification/design/generics.md

 - Protocols
 - Kinds
 - Type aliases
-- Literals (such as integers, decimals, or characters)
+- Modules (as long as it's not used as an actual type)

 Can't:
 - Categories
-- Modules
 - Members/variables
 - Methods

-- Macros
+TBD:
+- Literals (such as integers, decimals, or characters)

 ## Special cases
 Because I don't want to add variadic type arguments, the `Func` type will be a special case in terms of generic parameters.
 Its